atlassian-labs/atlassian-sampling-processor/README.md

 Keep an eye on `processor_atlassian_sampling_decision_eviction_time` to make sure that decisions are lasting an appropriate amount of time.

+### `flush_on_shutdown`

+This is `false` by default.
+When set to true, the `Shutdown()` of the component causes all traces that are pending in the trace data cache to be flushed to the next consumer.
+This is to prevent data loss when a node running this component shuts down.

+Before being flushed, a resource attribute `atlassiansampling.flushes` is added to the resource spans.
+This enables the downstream components to detect which resource spans have been flushed due to shut down, and routing them accordingly, for example using the `routingconnector`.
+Additionally, the attribute counts how many times that it's been flushed and re-ingested, enabling the detection of infinite cycling.

 ### `policies`

 `policies` is a list of policies, which configure how the sampling decisions are evaluated against the incoming data.